Uzairs709/Task-Manager/README.md

 2. Open in Android Studio
 3. Run on device/emulator (min SDK: 21)

-## Implemented Features
+## Implemented Features and bonus
-● Add, update, and delete tasks.
+- Add, update, and delete tasks.
-● Set deadlines and get notified when deadlines are near.
+- Set deadlines and get notified when deadlines are near.
-● Mark tasks as completed.
+- Mark tasks as completed.
-● Organize tasks by categories (e.g., Work, Personal, Learning).
+- Organize tasks by categories (e.g., Work, Personal, Learning).
+- UI polish or mobile responsiveness
+- User authentication (e.g., login/signup)
+- Use of Git for version control

 ## Assumptions
 - Reminders are handled via Android notifications